cern-it-efp/EOSC-Testsuite/README.rst

 -Project restructure and code refactoring.

--Improved support for Google, AWS, Azure and Openstack.
+-Improved support for Google, AWS, Azure, Exoscale, Openstack and Cloudstack.

 -Usage of Terraform API instead of Terraform CLI.